top of page

 SAVANNAH LEVINS

-Before moving to Charlotte, Savannah was a multimedia journalist at WCNC’s sister station WLTX-TV, the CBS affiliate in Columbia, South Carolina.
-While in Columbia, she led coverage of the Charleston Emmanuel Five massacre, the Confederate flag take down, and the historic thousand-year flood of 2015 - all of which led to Emmy nominations.
+Before working in Charlotte, Savannah was a multimedia journalist at WLTX-TV, the CBS affiliate in Columbia, South Carolina.
+While in Columbia, she spearheaded coverage of the Charleston Emmanuel Five massacre, the confederate flag take down, and the historic thousand-year flood of 2015, all of which were Emmy-nominated.

 Savannah grew up in Alpharetta, Georgia.
-She graduated early from the University of Georgia, with degrees in Broadcast Journalism and International Affairs.
-She also spent a semester studying international journalism at Oxford University in England.
+She graduated early from the University of Georgia (Go Dawgs!) cum laude, with dual degrees in Broadcast Journalism and International Affairs.
+She also spent a semester studying international mass communications and foreign policy at Oxford University (Trinity College) in England.

 22196095_1234387776666209_34859343461039